 Our team is a dynamic group of individuals, dedicated to the cause of improving the lives of those affected by diabetes.
 For many of us, that cause is also a personal one.
 Almost half of us are affected by diabetes in some way, whether that be living with the condition or caring for a spouse or loved one with the condition.

-This position is flexible full-time or part time (job share arrangements will be considered), and is currently contracted until 30 June 2020.
-We are offering a competitive salary from $81,000 – $85,000 dependent on skills and abilities, with a broad range of employee benefits available, including salary packaging options that can add further value to annual salaries, depending on individual tax circumstances.
+This position is a full-time, maximum term contract until 30th June 2022.
+We are offering a competitive salary with a broad range of employee benefits available, including salary packaging options that can add further value to annual salaries, depending on individual tax circumstances.

-- Some flexibility is required for the delivery of programs and services on evenings and weekends, with occasional intra/inter-state travel.
+- Some flexibility is required for the delivery of programs and services on evenings and weekends, with intra and inter-state travel.

-If you are a capable and enthusiastic health professional looking for a hands-on role within a supportive team environment, please apply now by submitting your resume and a cover letter addressing each of the 9 individual selection criteria via seek.com.au.
+If you are a self-driven and enthusiastic professional looking for a hands-on role within a supportive team environment, please apply via Seek by submitting your resume and a cover letter by 5pm, Friday 30th July 2021.

 Please note Diabetes WA requires all employees provide a National Police Certificate and Working with Children Check (if applicable to position) upon commencement of employment.

 Diabetes WA is an Equal Opportunity Employer and welcomes applications from all suitably qualified persons.
-DWA encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from CALD backgrounds and people living with disabilities
+Diabetes WA encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from CALD backgrounds and people living with disabilities.